gatsbyjs/gatsby/docs/docs/asset-prefix.md

 ### The `--prefix-paths` flag

 When building with an `assetPrefix`, you require a `--prefix-paths` flag.
 If this flag is not specified, the build will ignore this option, and build out content as if it was hosted on the same domain.
-To ensure your build out successfully, use the following command:
+To ensure you build out successfully, use the following command:

 ```shell
 gatsby build --prefix-paths